Ergon-moe/Bitcoin-Static/doc/build-unix.md

 ## To Build

-To build Bitcoin Cash Node you first need to install all the needed dependencies.
+To build Bitcoin Static you first need to install all the needed dependencies.
 See [dependencies.md](dependencies.md) or your OS specific guide in build-*.md.
 If you wish to compile the dependencies from source yourself, please see instructions in [depends](/depends/README.md).